-Please refer to the College's Inclusive Communities Incident Response Flowchart (Appendix 3) for further details.

-- Challenging behaviour is behaviour that significantly challenges the day to day functioning of the school.
-The behaviour impacts on learning and interrupts students' and staff capacity to function in a safe and orderly - At Risk behaviour is any behaviour that has the potential to cause harm or injury to self or other.
+- Please refer to the College's Inclusive Communities Incident Response Flowcharts (Appendix 3a and 3b) for further details. - Challenging behaviour is behaviour that significantly challenges the day-to-day functioning of the school.
+The behaviour impacts on learning and interrupts students' and staff capacity to function in a safe and orderly environment. - At Risk behaviour is any behaviour that has the potential to cause harm or injury to self or other.
 This includes physical, emotional or psychological harm. - Criminal offences refer to forms of unacceptable behaviour that may be serious enough to constitute a criminal offence.
 If the College becomes aware that an offence has been or may have been committed, these concerns will be reported to the police or other authorities, as appropriate.